 Click the days below to reveal more information.

-Access for this holiday is made by a taxi or bus connection from Shannon or Galway Airports to Doolin.
+Access for this holiday is made by a taxi or bus connection from Shannon or Galway Airports to Lahinch.
 This service is available all year round.

-The morning Ferry from Cill Ronan will take you to Rossaveel where you will be transferred to the start of the days walk at Teernakill Bridge near the village of Maam.
-Your luggage will be transferred to your next B&B as you follow the “Western Way” over the wonderful Maumeen Pass (Mám Éan), with its ancient shrine to St.Patrick.
-This pilgrim route is still used today and you will pass some of the “stations” and the holy well here.
+The morning Ferry from Cill Ronan will take you to Rossaveel where you will be transferred to the start of the days walk.
+At Teernakill Bridge near the village of Maam.
+Your luggage will be transferred to the B&B. From there you will follow the “Western Way” over the wonderful Maumeen Pass (Mám Éan), with its ancient shrine to St.Patrick, stations and holy well, still frequented by the faithful.
 Descend from the pass and continue along quiet country roads to your overnight accommodation at Lough Inagh.

-Walk Details: Distance: 9kms.
-Duration: 3.5 hours.
+14kms.
+Duration: 4 hours.
 Max.
-Height: 200m.
+Height: 250m.
 Grass and muddy tracks, rocky in places.
 Can be very wet underfoot.
 Some road walking – boots

 Your walk today starts from Lough Inagh and, continuing on the Western Way, you walk along the foot of the Maamturk Mountains through Letterbreckaun to Tullyconor and on to the shores of the spectacular Killary Harbour. to finish in the little village of Leenane.
 Overnight in Leenane.

-Walk Details: Distance: 13.5kms.
-Duration: 4 hours.
+Walk Details: Distance: 16kms.
+Duration: 5 hours.
 Max.
 Height: 150m.
 Grass tracks – rocky and muddy in places.
 Can be wet underfoot – boots essential.
-Some road walking.
+Some road walking

 From Leenane, you will be taken to the western tip of Killary Harbour – Ireland’s only fjord.
 Following along the shores of this harbour, you follow an old “famine road”.
 At the end of your trip, an introduction to sheep farming can be enjoyed before your taxi arrives to bring you back to Leenane.
 Overnight in Leenane.

-Walk Details: Distance: 8kms.
-Duration: 2 hours.
+Walk Details: Distance: 6kms.
 Max.
-Height: 150m.
-Grass tracks – rocky and muddy in places.
+Elevation: 45m.
+Total Ascent: 188m.
+Total Descent: 167m.
+Terrain: Grass tracks – rocky and muddy in places.
 Can be wet underfoot – boots essential.
 Some road walking.

-From Leenane, if you are returning to Galway City for onward journey, a taxi is required to take you to Maam Cross to join the main Galway-Clifden bus route.
-Your hostess will arrange/book this for you.
-At Galway Bus/Rail Station – you can then access all airports, ferryports or main cities by the excellent train/ bus services offered.
+From Leenane, we will transfer you at 09.05 to the bus stop at Maam Cross to get the 09.45 bus to Galway.
+On arrival back at Galway Bus Station – you can then access all airports, ferry ports or main cities by the excellent train or bus services offered.
 A private Bus service also serves Shannon and Dublin Airports/Dublin City direct from outside the Tourist Office.